Glottography/tutorials/index.md

 ### What you need

 The only essential input is a digital raster image of a language map (e.g., a PNG, JPG, TIFF) from a citable scientific publication.
+In the tutorials, we will georeference a map of the Alor-Pantar languages in Indonesia from Schapper (2020), *Introduction to the Papuan Languages of Timor, Alor, and Pantar*.
 For software, you need [QGIS](https://qgis.org), an open-source geographic information system (GIS), and [Python 3](https://www.python.org/), a free and open-source programming language.

 ### Output

 A set of fully digitised language polygons in [Cross-Linguistic Data Format (CLDF)](https://cldf.clld.org/), including attributes and metadata, ready for upload to Glottography.

 ### Tutorials